simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 Kerberos and Home Directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The kerberos module is not fully integrated with home directories at this time.
+The kerberos module is not fully integrated with NFS home directories at this time.

 SIMP-1407 in `JIRA Bug Tracking`_.